10 Winning Ways to Make Money During the Super Bowl

 Pick up pet-sitting or dog-walking work to relieve football fans from the need to look after pets during time-outs.

-Just stopping by to feed or walk a dog could earn you $40 an hour.
+Just stopping by to feed or walk a dog could earn you up to $40 an hour.

 If you can’t find pet-sitting gigs in your network, hop on DogVacay to connect with pet owners in your area.